zh-lx/pinyin-pro-doc/docs/en/use/pinyin.md

 ### Multiple

-When `options.multiple` is `true`, the output is all Pinyins of the polyphonic character.
+When `options.multiple` is `true`, the returned value is all Pinyins of the polyphonic character.

 This only takes effect when the length of the `text` parameter equals `1`.